 However, the problem of selecting judges remains, and with the help of artificial intelligence, this phenomenon is likely to become more common.
 In April 2023, Democratic Senator Mazie Hirono introduced a bill that would provide the U.S. District Court for the District of Columbia (DC) with exclusive jurisdiction over cases with national impact such as immigration and campaign finance challenges, in an effort to curb judge picking.

-Hronow said in a press release: "When litigants get to choose their judge, it creates the perception that they can predetermine the outcome of their case, undermining the integrity of our federal judicial system.
-Aggressive plaintiffs should not be able to hand-pick individual judges to rule the day." "
+"When litigants get to choose their judges, it creates the perception that they can predetermine the outcome of their cases, undermining the integrity of our federal judicial system," Gerrono said in a press release.
+"Active plaintiffs should not be able to hand-pick individual judges to set national policy, which is why we must address the issue of judge selection in federal courts."

 Time will tell what impact Pre/Dicta will have on the practice of selecting judges, especially on issues of national interest.
 But this phenomenon is unlikely to disappear anytime soon.